CSE512-15S/a3-kollerz-caandrew/README.md

 ## Project Name: Senatorial Stances on Hillary for President

-Our data domain consists of information about current U.S. Senators including their endorsement for Hillary CLinton, their re-election year, party affilliation as well as some personal information like education history and birthdate.
+Our data domain consists of information about current U.S. Senators including their endorsement for Hillary Clinton, their re-election year, party affilliation as well as some personal information like education history and birthdate.
 The key element we plan to focus on is the relationship of various senators to Hillary Clinton.

 The foundation of our visualization will be a network map that illustrates senatorial support for Hillary Clinton for President.
 It will serve as an tool that allows users to explore senatorial relationships to Hillary and information about individual senators.